In just societies, the rule of law is on our side. It punishes the wicked while protecting the innocent.

 Lawful Good Ideals

-Freedom Ironbullet is a Twitch streamer specializing in Starfinder, a game that uses the same character alignment system as Dungeons and Dragons.
+Freedom Ironbullet is a Twitch streamer specializing in Starfinder, a game that uses the same character alignment system as Dungeons & Dragons.
 He describes a lawful good character as one with a strong moral compass who prefers to follow the rule of law but who isn’t afraid to fight against injustice.
 They have benevolent ideals and want to use their power to better humanity.
 They work towards what they believe is right.

-Obedience to the law is essential to lawful good characters but not as important as doing the right thing.
+Obedience to the law is essential to lawful good characters, but not as important as doing the right thing.
 If the law is cruel and hurts humanity, a lawful good character will stand against it.

-What is Neutral Good Versus Lawful Good?
+Neutral Good Versus Lawful Good

 The lawful goods believe that rules, law, and order are fundamentally sound and will do their best to work within the confines of the law.
 Their adherence to the law means they may punish a thief trying to feed their family because stealing is against the law and thus wrong.

 Neutral goods care more about their internal compass and compassion than the law.
-They don’t hate the law but often have their own code that they follow, separate from the law.
+They don’t hate the law but often have their own code that they follow, separate from it.
 A neutral good may let the thief go because ensuring an innocent family doesn’t starve is more important than following the letter of the law.

 How to Play a Lawful Good Character

 If you choose to play a lawful good character, you need to understand their motivations.
-These characters strive to do good and make the world a better place, but they want to stick within the framework of law to achieve this goal.
+These characters strive to do good and make the world a better place, but they want to stick within the framework of the law to achieve this goal.

-Instead, focus on the good part, and consider what your character might find morally right.
+Instead, focus on the good part and consider what your character might find morally right.
 Try to achieve the ethically correct outcome while sticking within the confines of your in-universe laws.
 Use your powers for good and help people, but also arrest criminals and maintain a belief that the justice system is righteous.
-You’re not a rebel.
-You believe in law and order and should make all your decisions inside that framework to the greatest extent possible.

 As with most characters, adaptability is essential.
 Though you should attempt to be heroic while adventuring, some circumstances may call for a change in strategy.

-Character Classes and Races that tend to be Lawful Good:
+Character Classes and Races that tend to be Lawful Good

 Although you can play any character in any way, certain classes and races lend themselves to different alignments.
 A class is a character’s job, such as cleric or barbarian, and defines your character’s role in the party.
-The character’s race, such as elf, druid, or dwarf, embodies them with specific skills, abilities, and tendencies.
+The character’s race, such as elf, druid, or dwarf, imbues them with specific skills, abilities, and tendencies.

 Examples of Lawful Good Characters in Fiction